 To illustrate the magnitude of the effect that measurement uncertainty has on estimated effect sizes, we compare regression models in which uncertainty in predictors is incorporated with specifications in which uncertainty estimates are omitted.
-We study the statistical association of two variables - GDP per capita and democracy - on the relative level of political killings (Coppedge et al., 2019), repression (Fariss, 2014, 2019), and, in online appendix E, battle deaths (Lacina and Gleditsch, 2005; Pettersson and Öberg, 2020).
-To incorporate measurement uncertainty in the regression models, we take m = 1000 random draws from the posterior distribution of latent variables, estimate m = 1000 regression models, and combine the results.21 from political killings scores (Coppedge et al., 2019); Table 6 leverages draws from the distribution of latent human rights protection scores from Fariss (2014, 2019).22 We use our new extended series of GDP per capita in 2017 PPP dollars based on data from the World Bank (N.d.) because this indicator is estimated with the most precision among the GDP per capita components of our latent variable model that offer broad cross-sectional coverage in the original data (see Figure 7).23 The baseline model that omits uncertainty in the measurement of democracy and GDP per capita overestimates the effect size of GDP per capita by approximately 26% to 32% depending on the model specification.
+We study the statistical association of two variables - GDP per capita and democracy - on the relative level of political killings (Coppedge et al., 2019), repression (Fariss, 2014, 2019), and, in the online appendix, battle deaths (Pettersson and Öberg, 2020).
+To incorporate measurement uncertainty in the regression models, we take m = 1000 random draws from the posterior distribution of latent variables, estimate m = 1000regression models, and combine the results.
+See the online appendix for additional details about this approach.

+In Table 5 we measure repression using draws from the distribution of VDEM's latent freedom from political killings scores (Coppedge et al., 2019); Table 6 leverages draws from the distribution of latent human rights protection scores from Fariss (2014, 2019).18 We use our new extended series of GDP per capita in 2011 PPP dollars based on data from World Bank (2016), because this indicator is estimated with the most precision among the GDP per capita components of our latent variable model that offer broad cross-sectional coverage in the original data (see Figure 4).19 The baseline model that omits uncertainty in the measurement of democracy and GDP per capita overestimates the effect size of GDP per capita by approximately 26% to 32%, depending on the model specification.
 The comparison with models in which we alternate the measurement of democracy and GDP per capita between point estimates and draws from the underlying variable distribution demonstrates that the bias in the estimates is driven predominantly by measurement uncertainty in the GDP per capita estimates.